MrZhuNi/salome_shape/src/FeaturesPlugin/doc/partitionFeature.rst

 Partition
 =========

+The feature Partition implements a boolean operation for partitioning of a set of selected objects.

 To perform a boolean opration Partition in the active part:

 #. select in the Main Menu *Features - > Partition* item  or